ufssd/Resources/CONSTITUTION.md

     accordance with the approved budget as authorized by the organization.
  4. The Program Officer is responsible for the content and execution of organization activities such as meetings, workshops, and events.
- 5. The Development Officer is responsible for maintaining organization projects such as the website and overseeing student-sponsored projects.
+ 5. The Involvement Officer is responsible for maintaining organization projects, overseeing member-sponsored projects and broader internal communications.
+They ensure members are staying active and engaged by gauging feedback during and after meetings.
- 6. The Communications Officer is responsible for managing communication, presence, outreach, social media, and interactions with external organizations.
+ 6. The Outreach Officer is responsible for managing communication, presence, outreach, social media, and interactions with external organizations.